monkphin/nlaw/README.md

 2. At the top of the document click the 'pen' icon, to take you to edit mode.
 3. Make the required changes.
 4. At the top of the page press the green 'Commit Changes' button.
-5. As needed modify the title of the commit message and/or add a description as needed - for most of my web based commits I was using descriptions, rather than editing the title as I was doing for CLI based commits, since I was not initially aware that the title would be shown as the default commit message.
+5. As needed modify the title of the commit message and/or add a description as needed - for most of my web-based commits, I was using descriptions, rather than editing the title as I was doing for CLI-based commits since I was not initially aware that the title would be shown as the default commit message.

 ## Branching
 As mentioned there may be points where you are working on a significant change which could impact the functionality of the website you are working on.
 In situations like this it's beneficial to create a fork.
 This effectively creates a separate work stream which can be edited and tested without impacting the existing codebase.